aws-samples/amazon-q-slack-gateway/README.md

 6. aws (AWS CLI): https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
 7. cdk (AWS CDK): https://docs.aws.amazon.com/cdk/v2/guide/cli.html

+You also need to have an existing, working Amazon Q application.
+If you haven't set one up yet, see [Creating an Amazon Q application](https://docs.aws.amazon.com/amazonq/latest/business-use-dg/create-app.html)

 ### 2. Initialize and deploy the stack

 Copy the GitHub repo to your computer.
 Either: